NibiruChain/nibiru/x/perp/spec/01_concepts.md

 The value of a perp's underlying asset is referred to as the **index price**.
 For example, a BTC:USD perp has BTC as its **base asset** and dollar collateral such as USDC as could be its **quote asset**.
 The dollar value of BTC on spot exchanges is the index price of the BTC:USD perp.
 Thus we'd call BTC **"the underlying"**.
 Usually, the index price is taken as the average of spot prices across major exchanges.

 ## Leverage and Perp Position Value
 #### Position Size

 Suppose a trader wanted exposure to 5 ETH through the purchase of a perpetual contract.
-On Nibi-Perps, going long on 5 ETH means that the trader buys the ETH perp with a **positiion size** of 5.
+On Nibi-Perps, going long on 5 ETH means that the trader buys the ETH perp with a **position size** of 5.
+Position size is computed as the position notional mutlipled by the mark price of the asset.

 #### Position Notional Value